 Blood in Your Stool

-It's not always a sign of something bad, but bloody poop should always be checked out, since it can be a sign of colon cancer, says Robynne Chutkan, M.D., a gastroenterologist and author of
+It's not always a sign of something bad, but bloody poop should always be checked out, since it can be a sign of colon cancer, says Robynne Chutkan, M.D., a gastroenterologist and author of The Bloat Cure

 .
 Just to calm your anxiety, though, it can also just be from a small tear down there or hemorrhoids, or it may even be food, says James Brief, M.D., a gastroenterologist and chief medical officer at FoodMarble Digestive Health.
 Get it checked out to be safe.

 Sure, we've all experienced that "I ate too much" ache.
 But if you're doubled over after every meal, it's time to see your doctor.
 "Severe pain after eating is a sign of Crohn's, an inflammatory bowel disease," says Dr. Chutkan, adding that unexplained weight loss is another sign.
 (Related: How Crohn's Disease Made Me Love Running)

 A Hard Belly

 Normal bloat should be still feel soft.
 Distension is when your belly feels hard.
 "This can be a sign of an intestinal obstruction.
 It's an absolute emergency that needs to be tended to immediately," Dr. Brief says.